heartshare/backup-script-1/README.md

 This script use your backup configuration to bundle it into the executable file to provide you with the handy commands and register systemd/launchd jobs to run it each hour.

-If you wish to fine-tune the borgbackup, rclone or systemd services I suggest you to clone that repository and make changes to backup-script.
+If you wish to fine-tune the borgbackup, rclone or systemd services I suggest you to clone that repository and make changes to [backup-script](backup-script) file.

 ### How to install/use it